 We were told if Anna was not significantly better by the following Thursday she would be admitted into the hospital, so we should "have our bags packed" when we came follow-up visit.
 My feelings of alarm had turned into fear.

+That next week was spooky.
+The blizzard hit, I stayed home from work for a few days.
+Anna's labored breathing continued and her chest and neck retractions were as plain as day.
+By the time Thursday rolled around they had finally plowed our street (it took 2 days after the snow stopped) and we could get out of our driveway.
+Wende and I were both mentally prepared to have her hospitalized.
+We had also arranged the logistics for the other kids.
 Getting Anna into the hospital ended up being an all-day event.
 When we arrived at Hope Children's Hospital to meet the CF team before she was to be admitted, we were told that they couldn't admit her.
 There were no beds available.
 Probably not that day.
 Maybe not even Friday.
 I couldn't believe we were being sent home.
 We went back to pick up the kids and waited at my mom's house for a few hours.
 I called the "bed coordinator" and pleaded with her if there was anything she could do to get us in.
 She informed me that there were 8 other children ahead of us waiting for a bed.
 It was late, so we drove home to Joliet, and as we were pulling in to the driveway, I received a call that they could put Anna in the ICU if we turned around and came in immediately.
 We turned around and finally got her in.

 Anna was at Hope Children's Hospital for a week.
 Wende stayed with her and did not set foot out of the hospital that whole time.
 Our doctor showed us her chest xrays compared to her normal, baseline films taken just 1 month prior.
 I was shocked at how dramatically different the two films were.
 The radiologist who read her films called it pneumonia, and I suppose that is a way to describe what her symptoms.
 And evidently that is an academic debate and a matter of semantics as our pulmonologist said it is not "pneumonia," it is a "pulmonary exacerbation."
 "P.E. is the code-word now." ...got it.